How is renewed violence in Myanmar affecting the Rohingya?

 On February 10, the Myanmar military government announced that it would enact the People’s Military Service Law which makes conscription mandatory for young men and women, but which had lain dormant since it was passed under a previous military administration in 2010.

-The UN Special Rapporteur for human rights in Myanmar, Tom Andrews, said on February 21 that the imposition of the mandatory draft was a sign of the military’s “weakness and desperation”.
+The UN Special Rapporteur for human rights in Myanmar, Tom Andrews, said the mandatory draft was a sign of the military’s “weakness and desperation”.

 Men aged 18 to 35 and women aged 18 to 27 can be drafted into the armed forces for two years at a time, and this term can be extended to five years when a national emergency is declared.

 Nay San Lwin told Al Jazeera that local sources had reported at least 1,000 people from the Rohingya community being taken by the military from three towns – Buthidaung, Sittwe and Kyaukphyu.

-Nay San Lwin added that some have completed two weeks of training and have been taken to the battlefield.
+Nay San Lwin added that some have already completed two weeks of training and been taken to the battlefield.
 “Dozens have been killed on the battlefield while being used as human shields in Rathedaung township,” he added.
 The Myanmar military has previously used porters as human shields.

 Al Jazeera has not been able to independently verify these accounts of conscription of the Rohingya.